Here's What You Get Immediate Access To When You Become An Exscope Member

 Throughout this course, you’ll find that I’ve communicated important concepts in an understandable way—which means that individuals with a variety of academic backgrounds can grasp this material.
 (In other words, you don’t need a background in physics to enroll in this course.)

-On top of that, this program also provides access to a private group where Expert Microscopy Training Program students can get their questions answered.
+On top of that, this program also provides access to a private group where Expert Microscopy Career Program students can get their questions answered.

 No judging.
 No raised eyebrows.
 Just helpful support for the challenges students are facing.